 Does It Make Sense to Freeze Parmesan Cheese?

-Parmesan has a shelf life ranging from several months up to a year when kept wrapped loosely in wax paper in the refrigerator, depending on the specific variation and age of the cheese.
+Parmesan has a shelf life ranging from several months up to a year when kept wrapped loosely in wax paper in the refrigerator.
+It depends on the specific variation and age of the cheese.
 As Parmesan is an aged cheese, it is safe to consume as long as there is not mold on it.
 Placing Parmesan cheese in the freezer will extend the shelf life by several months.

-To thaw Parmesan cheese, simply move it over to the fridge and wait.
-You will want to do this at least 24 hours ahead of when you plan to use it to ensure that it has plenty of time to thaw thoroughly.
-Naturally, larger blocks will require longer to thaw than smaller chunks or cheese that has already been shredded.
+To thaw Parmesan cheese, move it over to the fridge and wait.
+You will want to do this at least 24 hours ahead of when you plan to use it.
+That makes sure it has plenty of time to thaw.
+Obviously, larger blocks will thaw longer than smaller chunks or shredded cheese.

-If you chose to shred the cheese before freezing and plan to melt it, you can also add the Parmesan to your dish or sauce while it is still frozen.
-The process of cooking your meal will quickly thaw the cheese and melt it.
+If you have shredded the cheese and you plan to melt it, you can add the it to your dish or sauce while it is still frozen.
+The process of cooking your meal will thaw the cheese and melt it.